rust-lang/reference/src/inline-assembly.md

   extern "C" fn foo(){
     println!("Hello from inline assembly")
   }
-  unsafe { core::arch::asm!("call {}", sym foo, clobber_abi("C")); }
+  // `sym` can be used to refer to a function (even if it doesn't have an external name we can directly write) unsafe { core::arch::asm!("call {}", sym foo, clobber_abi("C")); }
 # }
 ```